Azure/azure-sdk-for-js/settling_messages_when_receiver_is_closing.md

 # Coordinate message settling with Receiver shutdown in @azure/service-bus v7

-Customers are having issues with coordinating the proper settling of messages in combination with closing their Receiver.
+Users are having issues with coordinating the proper settling of messages in combination with closing their Receiver.
 This can happen when the user uses our push methodology (via `subscribe`) and attempts to close the Receiver.